The Best of Kiss, Volume 2: The Millennium Collection

-The Best of Kiss, Volume 2: The Millennium Collection is the first and so far only Kiss single album compilation to cover their material from the 1980s, as well as the second album in a trilogy of Millennium Collection albums featuring material from Kiss.
+The Best of Kiss, Volume 2: The Millennium Collection is the first compilation to feature exclusively the 1980s output from American rock band Kiss.
+Released on June 15, 2004, it is the second album in a trilogy of Millennium Collection albums featuring material from Kiss.
 It compiles the period from late 1982–89, skipping material from 1980's Unmasked and 1981's Music From "The Elder".

 This disc, along with Volumes 1 and 3 of the Millennium Collection, was repackaged and released as a collection known as "Playlist...Plus" in 2008.